supabase-data-handling

 Output

-• RLS tenant isolation — row-level security policies ensuring users only access their own data
+• RLS tenant isolation — row-level policies ensuring users access only their own data

 • PII column registry — documented and classified PII columns across all tables